Events

 Indy Rope Expo: Friday, 7:00 PM – 8 PM, Lower Floor

 Hinamatsuri is a festival also known as Doll Festival or Girl’s Day.
 This wonderful event features several cultural displays, performances, demonstrations, and even workshops!
+This year includes a special performance by Bentenya, a lively music group practicing the 150-year-old street art of Chindon.

 This cherry blossom festival celebrates Japanese culture and customs and features taiko performances, martial arts demonstrations, tap dance, bon-odori, origami, games, calligraphy, ikebana, tea ceremony with tea tasting, Japanese refreshments including sushi, and more!